WHAT'S THE HISTORY OR BACKGROUND FOR ALL THIS MATERIAL?

-HOW LONG DOES THE COURSE TAKE?
+HOW LONG DOES THE MATERIAL TAKE TO GO THROUGH?

 The course is not accredited, nor are there any kind of certificates we can award for successful completion of the course at this time.
 We're open to partnership.
 If you represent a seminary and would like to talk about partnering with us, please get in touch.